 An oncologist provides leadership for the care team, whose other members include physicians specializing in:

 By bringing together experts in different areas, our multidisciplinary team makes clinic visits more efficient for families and ensures coordinated care.
-Depending on the child’s needs, the team may also include specialists in critical care and physical medicine and rehabilitation, or any number of other sub specialists available at Cincinnati Children’s.
+Depending on the child’s needs, the team may also include specialists in critical care and rehabilitation medicine, or any number of other sub specialists available at Cincinnati Children’s.

 The Kidney Tumor Program’s medical director, James I. Geller, MD, plays a key role in developing next-generation kidney tumor treatments.
 His work benefits patients not only at Cincinnati Children’s, but also at other top medical centers around the world.